Pre-eclampsia & High Blood Pressure

 Delivery

-Caesarean section may also be advised in certain situations.
-This can include a baby presenting breech (bottom first), a low placenta, need for premature delivery, a very small baby that may not tolerate labour well, if you need immediate delivery for your safety or if you have had previous caesarean sections.
+Caesarean section may be advised in certain situations.
+This can include a baby presenting breech (bottom first), a low placenta, a very small baby that may not tolerate labour well, if you need immediate delivery for your safety or if you have had previous caesarean sections.